Building on visions of the past to create a new future.

 and Sea Marks.

 In June 1991, Henry accepted the appointment of Artistic Director, succeeding Jerry Turner.
-In accepting the challenge of Artistic Director he envisioned a redefinition of OSF’s three theatres—on the Elizabethan Stage a greater reliance on the unadorned façade and the power of Shakespeare’s words; in the Black Swan, a return to the space’s original mission, to be a place where “we can fail and take risks,” and to that end it would no longer be a “mini-Bowmer,” but a spare arena with minimal scenic elements where the focus would be on the relationship of actor, text, director and audience; and the Angus Bowmer Theatre would remain the theatre where anything could be done.
+In accepting the challenge of Artistic Director he envisioned a redefinition of OSF’s three theatres—on the Allen Elizabethan Theatre a greater reliance on the unadorned façade and the power of Shakespeare’s words; in the Black Swan, a return to the space’s original mission, to be a place where “we can fail and take risks,” and to that end it would no longer be a “mini-Bowmer,” but a spare arena with minimal scenic elements where the focus would be on the relationship of actor, text, director and audience; and the Angus Bowmer Theatre would remain the theatre where anything could be done.

 In order to help accomplish his goals he expanded the artistic office to include Pat Patton as Associate Artistic Director, Kirk Boyd as Associate Director/Production and Cynthia White as Associate Director/Play Development.
 Cynthia, in particular, would help with Henry’s commitment to new play development.
 In a 1991 inter-view he said, “Our house playwright is a great writer, and I think a classical theatre has a certain obligation to nurture writers because there will be classics in the future that will have to be done.”